Los Angeles records 397 murders in 2021

-The city of Los Angeles recorded 397 murders in 2021, making it the deadliest year since 2007, when there were also 395 homicides.
-[This story has been updated from the original reported 385 homicides in 2021.
-Police Chief Michel Moore provided an updated figure n Tuesday morning.]
+The city of Los Angeles recorded 397 murders in 2021, surpassing 2007, when there were 395 homicides.
+[This story has been updated from the original reported 385 homicides in 2021, as new data became available.]

 The death toll was spurred by a devastating third quarter.
 From July through September, a total of 122 people were murdered in the city, according to publicly accessible Los Angeles Police Department data.
 Only two other times in the last decade have there been more than 100 murders in a quarter.
 Both occurred after the onset of the pandemic.

 In July alone last year there were 48 homicides, making it the bloodiest month since at least 2010.
 There were 31 murders each in November and December.
 (The annual total is preliminary and subject to revision depending on changes in LAPD data.)

 In the entire 2010s, Los Angeles never experienced more than 300 homicides in a single year.
 That ended with the 351 killings in 2020.